JhordanFigueroa/594MD11/README.md

 program is started (e.g. from the command line or using an Eclipse Run Configuration).
 If you do not know how to do this, please see the documentation at https://docs.oracle.com/javase/tutorial/essential/environment/cmdLineArgs.html .

-CIT 594 - Data Structures and Software Design | Property of Penn Engineering The program should display an error message and immediately terminate upon any of the following conditions:
+####The program should display an error message and immediately terminate upon any of the following conditions:
 ● the number of arguments is incorrect
 ● the format is neither “json” nor “text” (case-insensitive) ● the specified tweets file or states file does not exist or cannot be opened for